 Then come the traders who imagine their trading desk to look like this:

 One reader wrote thinking that trend following involved 30-minute bars:

 “You mentioned that it is gambling staring at the computer screen the whole day–which is what I might do if use the 15-min. or 30-min. charts.
 And trend followers don’t do that?”

 Trend following is not day trading.
 It doesn’t involve 10 monitors on your desk.

 Successful trading is not about any of that.

 All of this nonsense abounds especially on Twitter and in Facebook forums.
-Successful trading is simply not about state-of-the-art technology or the latest and greatest software.
+Successful trading is simply not about state-of-the-art technology or the latest and greatest trend following software.

 A great piece of wisdom from one of the oldest running trend followers is crystal clear: